lubino/node-modulino/README.md

 Open the [test](http://localhost:8000/test) service.

-You can edit file **web/test.mod.js** without any server restarts and checks if your service is changing result.
+You can edit file **web/test.mod.js** without any server restarts and check that your service is changing results.

 **Notice:** This module has 'nodemailer' NPM dependency.